Own-Data-Privateer/hoardy-mail/README.md

   : file containing the password on its first line
   - `--passcmd PASSCMD`
   : shell command that returns the password as the first line of its stdout

+- folder search filters:
+  - `--all-folders`
+  : operate on all folders
+  - `--folder NAME`
+  : mail folders to include; can be specified multiple times (required)
+  - `--not-folder NAME`
+  : mail folders to exclude; can be specified multiple times

 - IMAP batching settings:
   larger values improve performance but produce longer command lines (which some servers reject) and cause more stuff to be re-downloaded when networking issues happen